maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

     }
 ```

-The `GetNFTlength()` function returns the length of the NFTs in the list.
+The `getNFTlength()` function returns the length of the NFTs in the list.
 The function returns the value of the `allNFTs` variable which is the length of all monster NFTs in the list.

 The rest of the functions are overrides that are required by solidity.

 That’s it For the smart contract.
 Next, we’ll be looking at the front end.

-## Front end
+## Front End

 ### Stack